RianneSchouten/pyampute/docs/source/auto_examples/plot_easy_example.rst

  .. code-block:: none

-    2022-12-16 15:20:07,276 [WARNING] Failed to load lookup table for a prespecified score to probability function.
-It is possible data/shift_lookup.csv is missing, in the wrong location, or corrupted.
-Try rerunning scripts/generate_shift_lookup_table.py to regenerate the lookup table.
     /home/dav/research/pyampute/pyampute/exploration/md_patterns.py:120: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
 Use pandas.concat instead. group_values = group_values.append(colsums, ignore_index=True)